Raoulia eximia: Habitat preference

-The formation of soils on the mountains is high because the wind-blown material, but the constant strong wings, cold summers and frequent freeze-thaw cycles draw off all the soil formed.
-The plants in the alpine zone, like R. eximia, are exposed to high moisture on the soil, except in frozen times.
-However the excess of humidity, which increases with rainfall, make the more acidic and also provoke the leaching of nutrients.
-R. eximia can be found in raw soils, with low nutrient concentrations: mean total phosphorus (P) was 69.5 mg·kg-1, and total nitrogen (N) was 0.04%.
+The formation of soils on the mountains is high because of the wind-blown material, but the constant strong winds, cold summers and frequent freeze-thaw cycles draw off all the soil formed.
+The plants in the alpine zone, like R. eximia, are exposed to high moisture in the soil, except when the ground is frozen.
+However, excess water, which increases with rainfall, makes the soil more acidic and also provokes the leaching of nutrients.
+R. eximia can be found in raw soils, with low nutrient concentrations, typically mean total phosphorus (P) 69.5 mg·kg-1, and total nitrogen (N) 0.04%.